confluentinc/examples/multiregion/docs/multiregion.rst

 -  ``client.rack``: identifies the location of the client.
 For the example, it represents a region, either ``east`` or ``west``
--  ``replication.factor``: at the topic level, replication factor is mutually exclusive to replica placement constraints, so for |kstreams| applications, set ``replication.factor=-1`` to let replica placement constraints take precedence
+-  ``replication.factor``: at the topic level, the replication factor is mutually exclusive to replica placement constraints, so for |kstreams| applications, set ``replication.factor=-1`` to let replica placement constraints take precedence